Quantum convolutional channels and multiparameter families of 2-unitary matrices: Properties of Convolutional Channels

 which are exactly the average values of $e_p$ and $g_t$.

 The case of maximal entangling power is the most complex one.
 Before discussing it in detail let us reestablish the connection with (fully quantum) tristochasticity.

-\begin{theo} A unitary channel $U$ arising from coherification of a tristochastic permutation tensor $A_{klj}$ attains the maximal entangling power $e_p(U) = 1$ if and only if it corresponds to a quantum tristochastic channel $\Phi_A$. \end{theo}
+\begin{theo} A unitary matrix $U$ corresponding to a convolutional channel $\Phi_A$ has the maximal entangling power $e_p(U) = 1$ if and only if the channel $\Phi_A$ is tristochastic. \end{theo}

-We present a proof of this theorem in Appendix \ref{app:q_tri_call} for the clarity of the text.
-To capture the connection between entangling power $e_p$ and (quantum) tristochasticity let us alter the notation $|\vb{a}_{klj}\ra:= A_{klj}|a_{kl}\ra$ (with no summation involved) to create the symmetry between indices $k,l,j$.
+We present a proof of this theorem in Appendix \ref{app:q_tri_call} for the clarity of the text. \rd{Furthermore, in Appendix \ref{app:max_coch} we generalize the above theorem for arbitrary tristochastic tensors, for which the coherification is no longer explicit.} To capture the connection between entangling power $e_p$ and (quantum) tristochasticity let us alter the notation $|\vb{a}_{klj}\ra:= A_{klj}|a_{kl}\ra$ (with no summation involved) to create the symmetry between indices $k,l,j$.
 Then the condition for unitarity of $U$ gives

 and the maximal entangling power imposes, from \eqref{max_ep_cond1},

 On the other hand, one may interpret \eqref{multi_tri2} or \eqref{multi_tri3} as the conditions for unitarity of the following matrices